-Why are People Filing Lawsuit for Knee Replacements?
+Why are People Filing Knee Replacement Lawsuits?

+Can you sue for bad knee replacement?
 Thousands of knee replacement cases have been filed against device manufacturers, including DePuy, Stryker, Zimmer, Exactech, and others, for injuries brought on by their implants.

 - The implant’s flaws were caused by its production, design, or marketing.

 - The manufacturer promoted the implant as safe and effective even when it wasn’t.